aws/aws-cdk-rfcs/text/0507-subnets.md

 });
 ```

-To route traffic to a VPN Gateway, you can either explicitly add a route to the
+To route traffic to a VPN Gateway, you can explicitly add a route to the
 route table or you can enable route propagation:

 ```ts